morisono/morisono/README.md

   address:  "Almost Cyberpunk City without Economic Progress",
   icon:  "👶",
   personal_color:  "#dcab4f",
-  academic_history:  "A Mountain Climbed with Komplete Kontrolled Predestination",
+  academic_history:  "A Mountain Climbed with Komplete Kontrolled Plan",
   political_party:  "A Ship Sailing Towards the Whirlpool of Diffusion Index",
   personality:  "A Canvas Painted with the Colors of Integrity",
   motto:  "Happiness is Only Real When Shared, with Limited People",